cs-4241-2024/a3-persistence/README.md

 ## Basic Arithmetic Calculator

-- The goal of this application is to create a basic arithmetic calculator that can save all previous operations performed on it.
+- The goal of this application is to create a basic arithmetic calculator that saves a history of the user's equations performed.
-- Although I have a login page, there is no authentication strategy in place because I was short on time.
+- I had the most challenges configuring the server code to work properly.
+- I used a collection in my database to store logins and cookies to keep track which user is currently logged in.
 - I used tailwindCSS as my CSS framework because I was more familiar with it since I have used it before.

 ## Technical Achievements